Thank you, Scott Shannon, and thanks to all of you for being with us.

 I don't know.

-Did you have you followed this case, Linda?
+Have you followed this case, Linda?

-This guy was stalking these these kids.
+This guy was stalking these kids.

-I mean, they had all this video tape of him, you know, driving past the house repeatedly, late at night, pulling in the driveway.
+I mean, they had all this videotape of him, you know, driving past the house repeatedly, late at night, pulling in the driveway.

-I mean, just crazy stalker, you know, chilling every parent's worst nightmare kind of stuff.
+I mean, just crazy stalker, you know, chilling, every parent's worst nightmare kind of stuff.

-Uh, I believe they should have been consulted on.
+And certainly not having the death penalty is an option, I believe they should have been consulted on.

-Apparently they were not, and and that bothers me too.
+And that bothers me too.

-Did you follow that case?
+Do you follow that case?

-Because I I thought it was pretty outrageous.
+Because I thought it was pretty outrageous.

 They didn't even talk to the families.